 |18 February 2011||Crew / Passenger Injuries and Overboards|

 On February 18, 2011, a 56-year-old male passenger (of German origin) sustained minor head injuries ashore, after being hit by a bus in Wellington New Zealand.
 The incident occurred at ~4:30 pm, while the man was crossing Lambton Quay together with fellow tourists.
 According to witnesses, he flew ~5 m / 16 ft through the air before hitting his head on the road.
 Although bleeding, his companions insisted that an ambulance shouldn’t be called.
 So they embarked on the bus bound for the cruise terminal, and the man was treated at the ship’s infirmary.

 On May 23, 2010, at ~12:30 pm, while docked in call port Eidfjord Norway, the ship experienced an engine room fire accident.
 All the 364 cruise passengers and most of the 243 crew were evacuated.
 The fire was quickly contained and permanently cleaned by 5 pm.

-The accident occurred in the end of a Norwegian Fjords itinerary with next scheduled port Hamburg.
-However, the cruise was officially cancelled and all passengers flown to Hamburg.
+The accident occurred at the end of a Norwegian Fjords itinerary with next scheduled port Hamburg.
+However, the cruise was officially cancelled and all passengers were flown to Hamburg.
 The ship was towed by a tugboat to Bergen (for damage assessment) then to Hamburg for repairs (at the Blohm+Voss shipyard), where it remained docked for 30 days.

 |25 July 2000||Crew / Passenger Deaths|